 Jeffrey L. Krichmar received a B.S. in Computer Science in 1983 from the University of Massachusetts at Amherst, a M.S. in Computer Science from The George Washington University in 1991, and a Ph.D. in Computational Sciences and Informatics from George Mason University in 1997.
 He spent 15 years as a software engineer on projects ranging from the PATRIOT Missile System at the Raytheon Corporation to Air Traffic Control for the Federal Systems Division of IBM.
 In 1997, he became an assistant professor at The Krasnow Institute for Advanced Study at George Mason University.
 From 1999 to 2007, he was a Senior Fellow in Theoretical Neurobiology at The Neurosciences Institute.
-He currently is an associate professor in the Department of Cognitive Sciences and the Department of Computer Science at the University of California, Irvine.
+He currently is a professor in the Department of Cognitive Sciences and the Department of Computer Science at the University of California, Irvine.
 His research interests include neurorobotics, embodied cognition, biologically plausible models of learning and memory, and the effect of neural architecture on neural function.

 Jeffrey L. Krichmar